 Comparable uncontrolled price method

-The price which affiliated parties have agreed is compared with prices that third parties would have agreed in the market for their transactions.
-This may be done by (a) an external price comparison (comparison with market prices determined according to price quotations, customary commercial prices or agreements concluded between independent third parties); (b) internal price comparison.
-Preferably, the compared transactions should be as similar to each other as possible (direct price comparison).
-It may be relied on inhomogeneous transactions if the influence of the divergent factors can be eliminated and, the price agreed upon for these transactions can be recalculated to a price for the compared transaction.
+Affiliated parties agree a comparable price to one which third parties would have agreed in the market for a similar transaction.
+This may be done by (i) an external price comparison (comparison with market prices determined according to price quotations, customary commercial prices or agreements concluded between independent third parties); or (ii) an internal price comparison.
+Preferably, the transactions should be as similar to one another as possible (direct price comparison).
+An inhomogeneous transaction can be considered if the influence of the divergent factors can be eliminated and the price agreed upon for the transaction is recalculated for a comparable transaction.

 Resale price method

 This method begins with the price at which goods purchased from an affiliated party are sold to an independent purchaser.
-Then the resale price is calculated back to the price that shall be applied to the transaction between the affiliated parties.
-Accordingly, the resale price is reduced by customary market discounts that reflect the function and the risk of the reseller.
+The resale price is then calculated back to the price that is applied to the transaction between the affiliated parties.
+Accordingly, the resale price is reduced by customary market discounts that reflect the function and risk of the reseller.
 If the reseller has processed or otherwise modified the goods, this must be reflected in an appropriate reduction.
-If goods pass through a whole chain of affiliated parties, it may be possible to recalculate the price, derived from the market, of the last delivery to an unaffiliated party across the entire chain back to its starting point.
+If goods pass through a chain of affiliated parties, it is possible to recalculate the price of the last delivery to an unaffiliated party across the chain back to its starting point.
 The same is applicable to services.

 Cost plus method

-With regard to deliveries or services between affiliated parties, this method begins with the costs of the manufacturer or service provider.
-These costs are calculated according to calculation methods on which the manufacturing or supplying party also bases its pricing to third parties or – if there are no supplies or services to third parties – that comply with business management principles.
-Profit mark-ups customary for the company or the industry will be added then.
-Where goods or services are transferred through a chain of affiliates, this method shall be applied to each individual member consecutively, whereas the actual functions of the individual affiliated companies have to be regarded.
+With regard to deliveries or services between affiliated parties, the starting point of this method is the manufacturer’s or service provider’s costs.
+These costs are calculated according to methods by which the manufacturer or supplier bases its pricing to third parties.
+Where there are no supplies or services to third parties, costs are calculated according to business management principles.
+Profit mark-ups that are customary for the company or the industry will then be added.
+Where goods or services are transferred through a chain of affiliates, this method is applied to each individual member consecutively, whereas the actual functions of the individual affiliated companies need to be regarded.

-An adjustment between profitable and unprofitable transactions of a taxpayer with an affiliated party is only permitted in case third parties would have made such an adjustment for their business transactions.
-Accordingly, the benefits must be set off against the disadvantages if the taxpayer has accepted disadvantageous conditions in transactions with the affiliated party with regard to benefits granted to him in return by the affiliated party in connection with the transaction concerned.
+An adjustment between profitable and unprofitable transactions between a taxpayer and an affiliated party is only permissible where third parties would have made such an adjustment for their business transactions.
+Accordingly, the benefits must be set off if the taxpayer has accepted disadvantageous conditions in the transaction with the affiliated party.

-The set-off of benefits requires that the transactions have such coherence to assume that the taxpayer would also have concluded the transactions with the same person under arm’s length conditions, the benefits and disadvantages of the individual transactions can be quantified with the care of a reasonable and prudent business manager, and the set-off of benefits had been agreed or had been part of the commercial motivation for the unprofitable transaction.
-If the disadvantageous conditions were not set off in the business year in which they took effect, a set-off is only permitted if it is determined until the end of the same business year at the latest when and against which benefits the disadvantages will be set off.
-The disadvantages are to be off set within the following three business years.
+The set off of benefits has a number of requirements.
+First, the transactions must be coherent and the taxpayer would have concluded the transaction with the same person under arm’s length conditions.
+Second, the benefits and disadvantages of the individual transaction are quantifiable with the care of a reasonable and prudent business manager.
+Third, the set off of benefits was agreed or had been part of the commercial motivation for the unprofitable transaction.
+If the disadvantageous conditions were not set off in the business year in which they took effect, a set off is only permitted if it is determined at the latest, by the end of the same business year.
+Then the disadvantages need to be off set within the following three business years.
 The set off is also achieved where the advantage has been capitalized.